TRAIN HARD

 PROCEDURE: With the RedCat installed, start facing the targets, with the rifle on “SAFE” and at the low ready.
 As you bring the rifle to bear on the first set of targets switch the safety selector to “FIRE.”
 Engage the two targets.
 Switch the safety selector to “SAFE” as you transition to the second set of targets.
 Once transitioned, switch the safety selector to “FIRE.”
 Engage the second set of targets.
 When finished, switch the safety selector to “SAFE” as you bring the rifle back to low ready

-STANDARDS: As you raised the rifle, did you switch the safety selector to fire?
-As you transitioned, did you did you use the safety switch?
-Did you engage all four targets?
-Did you re-engage the safety as you lowered the rifle?
+STANDARDS: 1.
+As you raised the rifle, did you switch the safety selector to fire?
+2. As you transitioned, did you did you use the safety switch?
+3. Did you engage all four targets?
+4. Did you re-engage the safety as you lowered the rifle?
+If you answered “no” to any of these, slow down and/or practice each standard individually until you get it right.

 MASTERY: Performing this sequence correctly in under four seconds ten times in a row.
 Use a shot timer and set the par time to four seconds to confirm.